dfouhey/sdodemo/README.md

 3. SDO/EVE (Extreme Ultraviolet Variability Experiment): This observes the sun at more wavelengths, and much higher temporal rate but at no spatial resolution (i.e., it's a scalar per wavelength).

+The dataset has, for approximately 60K timesteps, the corresponding AIA and HMI observations, and until the date when the EVE MEGS-A sensor had an electrical short, the corresponding EVE observation.

 How do I load the data?